ollpu/telegram-bot/README.md

 A Telegram Bot based on plugins using [tg](https://github.com/vysheng/tg).

+##Modifications by @ollpu
+####(I'm @ollpu in telegram too)
+ - Also listen to commands sent by me (yep, I didn't bother to make another account for the bot)
+    - Protect from command injection and other nasties by appending "❱ " to the beginning of all messages
+ - lyli plugin
+    - Creates shortened links with !lyli [long url] using the [lyli.fi](https://lyli.fi/) service
+    - Also stores the most recent link posted to all (specific) chats, so that users can quicly "!lyli" to shorten that link
+    - !pili [keyword] to get the target of lyli links (not lyli.fi/keyword, just keyword)
+ - !info command
+    - Displays some information about the bot and links to this repo
+ - shell plugin
+    - You read right — it's pure uncensored, unescaped unix commands!
+    - Go out on a limb and reboot the Raspberry Pi this bot is running on with "!sh sudo reboot"
+    - Sadly this plugin requires priviliged access.
+    - There might be a lot of security risks with this implementation, but I don't really care, as the Raspberry Pi has nothing important on it.
+If you manage to do something to my other computers in the same network, atleast I'll be convieniently notified while you do so :smile:
+ - This fork (atleast master branch, maybe in the future I'll have a for-pr branch) is not intended for merge back to the form origin.

+####The original README shall continiue below

 Multimedia
 ----------
 - When user sends image (png, jpg, jpeg) URL download and send it to origin.